getgauge/docs.gauge.org/installing.rst

 You can read more about plugins :doc:`here <plugins>`.

-If you have Gauge and your language runner installed, then see how you can :ref:`create a Gauge project <create_a_project>`.
+After Gauge and a language runner is installed, see :ref:`create a Gauge project <create_a_project>`.

 Uninstallation
 --------------